 By Drema Hall Berkheimer

-Drema Hall Berkheimer was born in a coal camp in Penman, West Virginia, the child of a coal miner who was killed in the mines, a Rosie the Riveter mother, and devout grandparents.
+Drema Hall Berkheimer was born in a coal camp in Penman, West Virginia, the child of a coalminer who was killed in the mines, a Rosie the Riveter mother, and devout Pentecostal grandparents.
 Her tales of growing up in the company of gypsies, moonshiners, snake handlers, hobos, and faith healers, are published in numerous online and print journals.
 Excerpts from her memoir, RUNNING ON RED DOG ROAD and Other Perils of an AppalachianChildhood, won first place Nonfiction and First Honorable Mention Nonfiction in the 2010 West Virginia Writers competition.
-She is a member of West Virginia Writers, Salon Quatre, and The Writer’s Garret.
-Berkheimer will be on the panel with Homer Hickam at his Writer’s Workshop in Beckley WV in October.
-She lives in downtown Dallas with her husband and a neurotic cat.
-The cat takes after her.
+She is a member of West Virginia Writers and The Writer’s Garret.
+She lives in uptown Dallas with her husband and a neurotic cat who takes after her.
 Her husband is mostly normal.
-Drema Hall Berkheimer’s books are Running on Red Dog Road And Other Perils of AnAppalachian Childhood.
-You can connect with Drema at firstname.lastname@example.org,dremahallberkheimer.com
+Drema Hall Berkheimer’s Social Media links are: dremahallberkheimer.com